cosmeaf/imobi/README.md

 <h1 align="center">Project Scheduling Visits for real estate</h1>

-## Project is intended to be used by real estate or property sellers
+<p align="center">Project is intended to be used by real estate or property sellers</p>